Ola Jordan Of ‘Strictly Come Dancing’ Fame Gets Nude On The Beach For Sandy Shoot

 “I still cannot believe they are 25-years-old.
 My nephew is 14 and he is far more mature.
 That’s the truth, honestly they are so childish.”

-Wife Ola insists that James is a “good egg”, despite his stint with Austin Armacost in the Big Brother house that forced the BBC to issue a warning to viewers regarding offensive language.
+Wife Ola insists that James is a “good egg,” despite his stint with Austin Armacost in the Big Brother house that forced the BBC to issue a warning to viewers regarding offensive language.

 Bikini Throwback

 Being nude on the beach does not seem to be too foreign a concept for the 34-year-old bombshell.
-Ola has been missing the Australian sun after returning from an incredibly hot photo shoot along the Australian coast for three weeks and is missing the warm weather after she appeared on the reality TV show, “I’m a Celebrity”.
+Ola has been missing the Australian sun after returning from an incredibly hot photo shoot along the Australian coast for three weeks and is missing the warm weather after she appeared on the reality TV show, “I’m a Celebrity.”
 The model treated her fans to a really hot photo shoot of herself in a figure-tight white bikini, captioning the snap, “Oh…I’m missing this weather.”

 The pic shows off the dancers amazing figure in a white bikini, as she is jumping for joy in the summer sun, a huge smile plastered across her face.
 She did tell fans that not everything was as easy as it looked, admitting that she found it hard to be away from her hubby James.